Blue Shark, Prionace glauca

 Red List status: Near Threatened

 General information: North Atlantic Blue Sharks are considered to be a single stock though they are highly migratory and exhibit complex movement patterns.
 Each year Blue Sharks return to UK waters during summer months as part of a large-scale, clockwise trans-Atlantic movement utilising the major oceanic currents.
 Tagging studies in the Pacific also demonstrate extensive movements – in one case up to 9,200 km.
-Like many oceanic sharks, the Blue Shark segregates by sex and size, with females more abundant at higher latitudes.
-Each year, as they run the gauntlet of Spanish and Portuguese longline fisheries for Atlantic Swordfish, Blue Sharks are taken in very high volume as bycatch, yet there are few useful population estimates and much of the catch goes unreported.
+As they run the gauntlet of Spanish and Portuguese longline swordfish fisheries, Blue Sharks are taken in very high volume as bycatch, yet much of the catch goes unreported. .

 We urgently need catch limits for: